Bloomberg Philanthropies: Education

 Bloomberg Philanthropies focuses on driving public policy initiatives and education leadership at a local level as a means to improving America's school system.
 To date, the organization's education giving has been split between charitable, legislative and political initiatives.
 In October 2014, Bloomberg Philanthropies launched a $10 million program to help top-performing students from low- and middle-income families apply to and graduate from the nation's top colleges.
 By December 2016, it pledged to give $1.7 million to the American Talent Initiative, a program run by the College Excellence Program at the Aspen Institute and Ithaka S+R, a consulting subsidiary of Ithaka Harbors.

-In April 2022, Bloomberg Philanthropies announced three grants totalling $200 million in support of public charter schools.
-The receipts were Harlem Children's Zone's, Promise Academy and Success Academy.

-In 2024, Bloomberg Philanthropies pledged to spend $250 million over five years in an initiative that created 10 healthcare-focused high schools training students for high-demand healthcare jobs.

 Other philanthropic ventures

 Bloomberg has been a longtime donor to his alma mater, Johns Hopkins University.
 In January 2013, he made what was then the largest single gift in the school's history, $350 million.
 Since then, he has given multiple larger donations through Bloomberg Philanthropies.
 In total, Bloomberg has donated $4.55 billion to Johns Hopkins, making him the most generous living donor to any education institution in the country.

 In April 2001, the School of Hygiene and Public Health was renamed as the Johns Hopkins Bloomberg School of Public Health.
 In May 2012, the Charlotte R. Bloomberg Children's Center opened inside the new Johns Hopkins Hospital, with a focus on pediatric care.

 In 2018, Bloomberg announced a $1.8 billion donation to JHU — the largest private donation in modern times to higher education — to make admissions need-blind for perpetuity.
 And in 2024, Bloomberg Philanthropies donated $1 billion to make medical school free for most students and increase financial aid for nursing, public health and other graduate programs.
 In August 2024, Bloomberg Philanthropies also committed $600 million to the endowments of four historically Black medical schools: Howard University College of Medicine, Meharry Medical College, and Morehouse School of Medicine (each receiving $175 million), and Charles R. Drew University of Medicine and Science ($75 million).

 Bloomberg Family Foundation, that is part of the Bloomberg Philanthropies, provided $387.9 million of development finance in 2022, mainly through NGOs and civil society ($262.6 million), multilateral organizations ($57.3 million), as well as universities, research institutes, and think tanks ($37 million).

 Following the start of Russian invasion of Ukraine, Bloomberg Family Foundation contributed $12.1 million in gross development finance to Ukraine.
 In February 2024, Bloomberg Philanthropies announced plans to invest in Kyiv's digital services, with a particular focus on addressing the urgent mental health needs of its residents.